-- 1. The Investment Industry Regulatory Organization of Canada (IIROC) is recognized by the Alberta Securities Commission (the Commission) as a self-regulatory organization under section 64 of the Securities Act (Alberta) (the Act) pursuant to a Commission order (the Recognition Order, cited as Re Investment Industry Regulatory Organization of Canada (IIROC), 2008 ABASC 301).
-The Recognition Order was subsequently varied pursuant to a Commission order cited as Re Investment Industry Regulatory Organization of Canada, 2010 ABASC 290. - 2.
-Staff of the Commission propose that it is appropriate to vary the recognition of IIROC as a self-regulatory organization to update and clarify IIROC's reporting requirements, by replacing the terms and conditions in Appendix A to the Recognition Order with the terms and conditions in Appendix A to this order (the Varied Terms and Conditions).
+- 1. The Investment Industry Regulatory Organization of Canada (IIROC) is recognized by the Alberta Securities Commission (the Commission) as a self-regulatory organization under section 64 of the Securities Act (Alberta) (the Act) pursuant to a Commission order (cited as Re Investment Industry Regulatory Organization of Canada (IIROC), 2008 ABASC 301, as varied pursuant to Commission orders cited as Re Investment Industry Regulatory Organization of Canada (IIROC), 2010 ABASC 290 and 2018 ABASC 54 (collectively, the Recognition Order)). - 2.
+IIROC is also recognized by the British Columbia Securities Commission, the Financial and Consumer Affairs Authority of Saskatchewan, the Manitoba Securities Commission, the Ontario Securities Commission, the Autorité des marchés fianciers of Québec, the Office of the Superintendent of Securities, Digital Government and Service Newfoundland and Labrador, the Nova Scotia Securities Commission, the Financial and Consumer Services Commission of New Brunswick, the Prince Edward Island Office of the Superintendent of Securities, the Office of the Superintendent of Securities, Northwest Territories, the Office of the Superintendent of Securities, Nunavut, and the Office of the Yukon Superintendent of Securities (collectively, and together with the Commission, the Recognizing Regulators) as a self-regulatory organization under applicable legislation. - 3.
+The Recognizing Regulators have entered into a restated Memorandum of Understanding regarding oversight of IIROC effective April 1, 2021, which includes the joint rule review protocol established for the review and approval of, or non-objection to, rule changes of IIROC. - 4.
+Staff of the Commission propose that it is appropriate to vary the Recognition Order to update and clarify IIROC's reporting requirements, by replacing the terms and conditions in Appendix A to the Recognition Order with the terms and conditions in Appendix A to this order (the Varied Terms and Conditions).